secretstartups/handbook/business-technology/data-team/organization/internships/index.html.md

      * Will the team be able to take on an intern without risking a decrease in velocity?
      * Would the team benefit from an intern to support a more senior member's career development, to introduce new perspectives, or to accelerate the roadmap in one or more areas.
      * Does the team have a roadmap containing low weight issues with few dependencies suitable for an intern?
-1. Mentor/Manager Commitment
+1. Mentor Commitment
-     * Do the mentors/managers have previous experience mentoring interns or junior engineers?
+     * Do the mentors have previous experience mentoring interns or junior engineers?
 Previous experience is a nice-to-have, but not a must-have.
-     * Are the mentors/managers interested in Leadership development?
+     * Are the mentors interested in Leadership development?
      * Can the mentor commit to a 3-month engagement, including regular meetings and progress reviews?
 Are there potentially extended out-of-office periods that would affect the internship experience?
 1. Intern Commitment
      * Can the intnern commit to a 3-month engagement, including regular meetings and progress reviews?
 Are there potentially extended out-of-office periods that would affect the internship experience?